ryanwoconnor/NestAddonforSplunk/README.md

 Installation:
 ---------------------
 Installation for this add-on is fairly straight forward and you can be up and running in a matter of minutes.
-Start out by obtaining a PIN.
+Start out by obtaining a Authorization Code.

-If you need assistance in obtaining a PIN you can use the following instructions or reach out on Splunk Answers.
+If you need assistance in obtaining a Authorization Code you can use the following instructions or reach out on Splunk Answers.

-### Obtaining a PIN for your Nest Account:
+### Obtaining an Authorization Code for your Nest Account:

 Simply use the following instructions to get started collecting your data in Splunk.